Political economy, digital sociology, computational sociology, science & technology, critical realism

-His research has been published in Sociology Compass, presented at scholarly conferences, and featured in an academic encyclopedia detailing the challenges facing the American working and middle classes in the twenty-first century.
+His research has been published in Sociology Compass, Fast Capitalism, and featured in an academic encyclopedia detailing the challenges facing the American working class in the twenty-first century.

 Doody, Sean, Victor Tan Chen, and Jesse Goldstein.
 2016.
 “Varieties of Entrepreneurial Capitalism: The Culture of Entrepreneurship and Structural Inequalities of Work and Business Creation.”
 Sociology Compass, 10(10): 858–876.
 DOI: dx.doi.org/10.1111/soc4.12407